Purpose

 This dataset is temporal (has a year column), so it’s a good sign that we’re dealing with a ledger data.

-Note that having a time column doesn’t always mean that the dataset is a ledger - to be a true ledger all previous records should be immutable and never change.
+Having a time column doesn’t always mean that the dataset is a ledger - to be a true ledger all previous records should be immutable and never change.

 So we use the following root dataset manifest to ingest it: